Join us as we celebrate Pollinator Week at the Field Museum!

 Learn how the small actions of people with large landscapes and even city yards, balconies, patios, school/church gardens are very important for pollinators.
-Staff will highlight the huge diversity of insects involved in pollination and how you can help your pollinator neighbors.
+Staff will especially highlight the huge diversity of insects involved in pollination and how you can help your pollinator neighbors.

-PlayLab PlayDate
+PlayLab PlayDates

 Families with 2-6 year olds are invited to a free, drop-in storytime session with guests Librarian Megan and Scientist Nicole that will leave you buzzing with excitement.
 This event will take place in the Rice Native Gardens (weather permitting) or in the Crown Family PlayLab in the case of inclement weather.